 It was even worse for non-Ultimate Pyro, since he could only control fire, but needed a special suit to generate flames (which was likely also fireproof).

 Another X-men subversion: Armor is a force field user whose force field is invulnerable to most forms of physical and energy attacks, but is vulnerable to lasers specifically because it has to let light through.
 Incidentally someone once tried the same trick on Sue Storm.
 Once.

-Marvel's Taskmaster can achieve limited Super Speed if he copies the moves from fast-forwarded video, but he can only use it in limit, since he does not have secondary powers to compensate for the fact that it strains his body.
+Marvel's Taskmaster can achieve limited Super Speed if he copies the moves from fast-forwarded video, but he can only use it in small amounts, since he does not have secondary powers to compensate for the fact that it strains his body.

 He also lacks certain required secondary skills - for instance, when he was young, he copied a professional diver's dive.
 But neglected to learn how to swim first.